West Midlands · Punjabi community · restaurants

 What watch-outs apply to restaurants in Birmingham (Handsworth and Soho Road)?

 Tip-handling rules vary by acquirer; confirm before signing.
-Plus location-specific: Cash is still culturally dominant in some older corner-shop relationships; offer card alongside, do not push.
+Plus location-specific: Cash is still culturally dominant in some older Soho Road corner-shop relationships; offer card alongside, do not push.
 Soho Road and Lozells Road are the densest trading hubs for Punjabi businesses in Birmingham (Handsworth and Soho Road).

 Is there a Punjabi community of restaurants in Birmingham (Handsworth and Soho Road)?

 Handsworth and Soho Road are the historical heart of the UK Punjabi community in Birmingham, established from the 1950s onwards.
-Around 30 percent of Soho ward residents are Asian heritage.
+The area around Soho Road has one of the highest concentrations of Asian-heritage residents in Birmingham.

 Related reading